MindfulSoftwareLLC/flutter_bus/README.md

 # Flutter Bus

 FlutterBus is a single EventBus for Flutter apps.

-From the maker of the popular [Swing EventBus](https://repo1.maven.org/maven2/org/bushe/eventbus/1.4/).
+Brought you with :green_heart: love by [Mindful Software](https://mindfulsoftware.com) and Michael Bushe, the maker of the popular [Swing EventBus](https://repo1.maven.org/maven2/org/bushe/eventbus/1.4/).

 ## Examples